s24272/carPlateDetector/README.md

 6. **View the video demonstration**:

 A video demonstration (`2024-07-03 18-01-43.mkv`) illustrating the functionality of the code in PyCharm can be found in files :)

+## Conclusion

+These visual aids and metrics provide a comprehensive overview of the project’s performance in license plate detection and character recognition tasks.
+Including them in the README enhances readability and understanding for potential users or collaborators of the project.